 How to Revise, Edit, and Proofread Your Own Work

-In this workshop we will discuss strategies for revising, editing, and proofreading your writing projects, as well as several ways to get outside feedback.
+Come learn helpful strategies for revising, editing, and proofreading your writing projects, as well as several ways to get outside feedback.

 Join us to learn the documentation style used in social sciences such as psychology, nursing, and education, as well as the natural sciences.